chicio/chicio.github.io/_posts/2017-07-30-phong-lighting-model.md

 In real world light is modeled by its spectrum, and each surface by its reflectance spectrum.
 In computer graphics often an approximation based on RGB triplets is used:

-* light color is a RGB triplet
+* Light color is a RGB triplet
-* the reflectance spectrum is a triple of percentage
+* The reflectance spectrum is a triple of percentage

 So each component of the following equations will be described by a triplet of number (RGB or percentage).
 The light that you see on a surface could be decomposed into four main components.
 Let's see them in detail and how they are composed together to calculate the illumination of a surface point: Phong model.